Francisco0561/RealTimeObjectDetectionTrain/README.md

 # Car Detection using YOLOv5
 This repository contains a project focused on fine-tuning the YOLOv5 model for car detection using the COCO dataset.
 The model has been trained on car-specific annotations and demonstrates its performance through percision, recall, and mAP metrics
+# This script is part of a project licensed under the GNU General Public License v3.0 (GPL-3.0).
+# For details, see the LICENSE file or visit https://www.gnu.org/licenses/gpl-3.0.txt

 ### Progess Tracking ( Project Milestone)
 The `project_milestone.ipynb` serves as the primary reference for this project milestone.
 It contains: